gil-ryan/grs-ios-pub/swift/fundamentals/structures-and-classes.md

 * keyword __lazy__ allow you to initalize and use a variable without actually initializing it, until it's eventually used
     + one restriction, you __cannot__ use a _didSet{}

 ### property observers

+Can't be used with _lazy_ vars.
+There are methods that are called after